Follow us

 Starting in version 2.0.6, Magento allows users to set file systems access permissions.
 The recommendations are that certain files and directories be write-only in a development environment and read-only in a production environment.

 Magento safeguards your store from clickjacking attacks by using an X-Frame-Options HTTP request header.
-For more information, see X-Frame-Options header.
+For more information, see the X-Frame-Options header.

 Magento uses an encryption key to protect passwords and sensitive data.
 Currently, Magento 2 uses the AES-256 algorithm, and you can choose to generate a random key at any time through the admin panel.